A deterministic Kaczmarz algorithm for solving linear systems: Consistent linear systems

 In this section, we consider general consistent linear systems.
 We will show that Theorems \ref{thm2:singular case}, \ref{thm11:singular case} are almost correct.
-By almost, we mean they are correct except for a set of zero Lebesgue measure.
-From the proof of Theorem \ref{thm2:singular case}, we know that the key point to the success of the Kaczmarz method is that $\x_0-\x_*$ has no overlap on the eigen-space of $\R_A$ corresponding to the eigenvalue $1$.
-When $A$ does not have a full row rank, this result is generally not true anymore.
+From the proof of Theorem \ref{thm2:singular case}, we know that a key point to the success of \cs{Algorithm \ref{Kaczmarz algorithm}} is that $\x_0-\x_*$ has no overlap in the eigenspace of $\R_A$ corresponding to the eigenvalue $1$.
+This result is usually no longer correct when $A$ does not have full row rank.
 Below we give a simple method to fix this.
-We will show that if we randomly introduce some new linear constraints that do not change the solution set, the new linear system satisfies the desired condition described above with high probability.
-This idea may fail, however, we will prove that the set of the new linear constraints that makes the algorithms fails is a set with Lebesgue measure 0.
+We will show that if we randomly introduce some new linear constraints that do not change the solution set, then the new linear system will satisfy the above-expected condition with high probability.
+This idea may fail, while we will show that the set of the new linear constraints that makes the algorithm fails is a set with Lebesgue measure zero.